FIRE Abroad Country Calculator (2026): Compare Costs and FI Timeline by Country

 What to do next

-1. Build three scenarios: conservative, base, upside.
+1. Build three scenarios: conservative, base, and upside.

 2. Compare at least three countries with identical assumptions.

-3. Add a 12-month transition budget before full relocation.
+4. Add a 12-month transition budget before full relocation.

 FAQ